amartner/amartner.github.io/index.md

 </p>

 ## Working Papers
-<a href="https://yasutakakoike-mori.com/files/Yasu_JMP.pdf"> Aggregating Distortions in Networks with Multi-Product Firms </a>
+1. <a href="https://yasutakakoike-mori.com/files/Yasu_JMP.pdf"> Aggregating Distortions in Networks with Multi-Product Firms </a> <br>
 with <a href="https://yasutakakoike-mori.com/"> Yasutaka  Koike-Mori</a>

 ## Work in Progress